Diecut Dress Party InvitationsWhen it comes to invitations, it seems anything goes, but there are still some rules that should be followed.

 - using “on” before the date is optional, but do not capitalize the “o”

-- do not capitalize the date, “first”
+– do not capitalize the date when spelled out, “first,” “second,”

 at six o’clock